orange-cpp/omath/readme.md

-# Universal Math Library (UML)
+# Oranges's Math Library (omath)

 ## Overview
-The Universal Math Library (UML) is a comprehensive, open-source library aimed at providing efficient, reliable, and versatile mathematical functions and algorithms.
+Oranges's Math Library (omath) is a comprehensive, open-source library aimed at providing efficient, reliable, and versatile mathematical functions and algorithms.
 Developed primarily in C++, this library is designed to cater to a wide range of mathematical operations essential in scientific computing, engineering, and academic research.

 ## Features
 - **Efficiency**: Optimized for performance, ensuring quick computations.